Alkalizing your Body to Prevent Osteoporosis! Building Healthy, Strong Bones to last a Lifetime

 Eat 75% Fresh plant foods, include a salad of dark greens, capsicum, carrot, cucumber, walnuts and almonds with your lunch and evening meal.
 Eat four to five different vegetables per day such as sweet potato, parsnips, beetroot, zucchini, carrots, broccoli, kale, spinach, celery etc.

-Reduce your intake of red meat, including chicken and fish.
+Reduce your intake of red meat to once to twice a week, including chicken and fish.

 Eliminate processed meats and over processed cheeses